 Factor in a Cost-of-Living Adjustment

 Discussing a cost-of-living adjustment (COLA) with your boss can be a straightforward route to bridging the topic of a raise.
 The cost of essentials like food, electricity, and gas have all increased, leaving little leftover for discretionary spending or saving.
 It is only reasonable that employers factor in the rise of costs with employees’ salaries.
 The Bureau of Labor Statistics records in the 12-month period ending in June 2022 that the wages and salaries for civilian workers increased by 5.3 percent and 5.7 percent for private industry workers.
-Although states and the federal government do not require employers to give a cost-of-living adjustment, referencing and using COLA and the Consumer Price Index (CPI) as bargaining tools in negotiating a higher salary can be beneficial and convincing.
+Although states and the federal government do not require cost-of-living adjustments, referencing and using COLA and the Consumer Price Index (CPI) as bargaining tools in negotiating a higher salary can be beneficial and convincing.
 If your company does not offer you a cost-of-living adjustment, it may be time to consider looking for a new company that offers competitive salaries.

 Do Your Research